abeanater/kann-embedded-targets/README.md

 echo 400958 737471 | ./examples/rnn-bit -Ai add.kan -
 ```

+## Goal of this fork

+This repo is a fork of KANN from attractivechaos.
+It will have added functionality for
+utilizing pretrained models from Keras,Tensorflow and PyTorch something of which didnt exist
+in the orginal KANN repo.
+The basic idea is to provide a lightweight framework that can
+be used on embedded targets with minimal/non-existent resource dependencies.

 ## Introduction

 KANN is a standalone and lightweight library in C for constructing and training